jcpunk/setuptools_practices/README.md

 The majority of systems deployed at FNAL use python-3.6 as their default python 3 implementation.
 As a result, elements of PEP-518, PEP-621, and PEP-631 are supported.
 However, the complete integration of `pyproject.toml` is not complete on python-3.6.

+Additionally, you should consider other helpful tools (such as pre-commit) to automate some common workflows.

 ## Metadata

 The python package metadata can be defined in a few ways.
 We will focus on the `setup.py` options here for maximum accessibility and compatibility.